-Each diskette can contain up to 64 files.
+Single sided diskettes may contain up to 64 files; double sided diskettes may contain up to 112 files.
 Files on your diskette vary in size just like files in a file cabinet.
-If your files contain a lot of information, your diskette fills up with fewer than 64 files.
+If your files contain a lot of information, your diskette fills up with fewer than 64 (or 112) files.